 - Source - The source type and whether the media was auto-published are stated here.
 The Source Files are also retained here for 30 days.

-- Processed Files - Where downloads are turned on, you can download a copy of the media to your local drive.
-If it is a video, choose which video stream (if more than one), quality, or download only the audio of the file.
-See also Downloading Content to your Computer.
+- Processed Files - When downloads are turned on, you can download a copy of the media to your local drive.
+If it is a video, select the video stream (if there are multiple streams), the desired quality, or choose to download only the audio of the file.
+See also Downloading Content to Your Computer.

 -

 Accessibility - Quickly identify whether the media has transcripts or captions applied.
-From here, users with permission can order, upload, edit, download, revert, and delete transcripts and captions.
+From here, users with the necessary permissions can order, upload, edit, download, revert, and delete transcripts and captions.

 - Permission - From here, change the owner of a piece of media.
 If enabled, you can also apply a copyright to the media, restrict downloads and unauthenticated viewing, and require users to acknowledge the copyright before viewing the media.